ethanlee515/NetChain/README.md

 since doing otherwise is difficult with how Mininet works.
 As a result, only keys between 0 to 199 are supported, so that starting up the demo wouldn't take a long time.

-Didn't do the switch failure detection/recovery part.
+I didn't do the switch failure detection/recovery part.

 ## Individual file descriptions
 + make\_commands.py: Used to generate the command text files.
 Can be executed without command line arguments